Severson-Group/AMDC-Firmware/docs/Flashing-AMDC.md

 5. Click `Program`
 6. It will start flashing the board.
 This will take ~3 minutes...

+### Known Issues

+Sometimes, when you try to flash the device (i.e. set 5-6 above), the `fsbl` main function will appear in SDK because a breakpoint is reached.
+This occurs because the SDK debugger is still attached to the AMDC.
+To fix this, disconnect the processor from the SDK Hardware Manager window.

 ## Configure PicoZed to boot from flash

 Now the boot image has been loaded onto the PicoZed flash device.
 We need to configure PicoZed to use it when booting.